You don't have to spend hours relaxing every part of your body to have lucid dreams and OBEs.

 Tip #2: Wear Silicone Earplugs

 Earplugs are also incredibly valuable for falling asleep fast.
-Try Mack's Pillow Soft Silicone Earplugs from Amazon.
+I suggest Mack's Pillow Soft Silicone Earplugs.
 The silicone putty earplugs work the best and you can make them last several uses by washing them with soap after each use.

-So now you know how to relax fast and fall asleep quickly!
-Coming up in the next article you'll find out how to use the sun to avoid the #1 mistake everyone makes in OBEs.
-Plus, discover how to optimize your brain chemistry for lucidity and the one OBE induction technique I would use if I was not allowed to use any other!
+Coming up in the final article of this series you'll find out how to use the sun to avoid the #1 mistake everyone makes in OBEs.
+Plus, discover how to optimize your brain chemistry for lucidity and my personal favorite OBE induction technique.

-Nick Newport is the author of Lucidology, a website dedicated to teaching people how to have lucid dreams and out of body experiences from a waking state.
-To learn more about Nick Newport's visualization and timer techniques, subscribe to his website for free at Lucidology.com.
+Nick Newport is the author of Lucidology, a website that teaches how to have lucid dreams and out of body experiences from a waking state.